tosigame/ADA2025/Exercises/00 - Intro to Tools/README.md

 ## Part 1: Setting up your environment (IF you want a local/offline installation)

-* Install Anaconda, Python 3.11 version: [Anaconda](https://www.anaconda.com/download).
+* Install Anaconda, Python 3.13 version: [Anaconda](https://www.anaconda.com/download).
+If you run into issues later with this version, consider downloading an earlier version such as 3.11 from [here](https://anaconda.org/anaconda/python/files?page=0&version=3.11.13).

 *For Windows*: In the download options, choose "Add Anaconda3 to my PATH environment variable"